-1.3.1 The transverse framing consists of ordinary stiffeners arranged transversely (floors) and placed at each frame supported by girders, which in turn are supported by transverse bulkheads or reinforced floors.
+- 1.3.1 The transverse framing consists of ordinary stiffeners arranged transversely (floors) and placed at each frame supported by girders, which in turn are supported by transverse bulkheads or reinforced floors. - 1.3.2 A centre girder is to be fitted.